compasschurch/compasschurch-grunt/README.md

 }
 ```

-### 3. Run `grunt`
+### 3. Run `grunt watch`
-Just `grunt`; no flags or subcommands.
+Just `grunt watch`; no flags or subcommands.

-This gives you the default local build.
+This gives you the default local build, and
+automatically updates as you make changes.
-Load up the app at baseUrl to see it in action!
+Load up the app at `baseUrl` to see it in action.

 NB: You need to start the server yourself.
 How to do that is different based on each environment.